o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/actions.md

 ---
 title: Actions
 linkTitle: Actions
-description:
+description: Actions are an element of the Action Manager that allow users to register and trigger editor behaviors in Open 3D Engine (O3DE).
 weight: 101
 ---

-The Action Manager system provides interfaces to register actions and related frameworks to interact with the O3DE Editor.
+The [Action Manager](/docs/user-guide/action-manager) system provides interfaces to register actions and related frameworks to interact with the **Open 3D Engine (O3DE)** Editor.

-## Action Context
+## Action context

-An Action Context is an object that owns a collection of Actions.
+An action context is an object that owns a collection of actions.

-An Action Context is comprised of:
+An action context is comprised of:

 * A string **identifier** that makes it possible to reference it in API calls;
-* A **name** string, which is meant to be a human-readable description to show in UI (currently unused);
+* A **name** string, which is a human-readable description to show in UI;

 ### Registration

-It is possible to register a new Action Context via the following API call:
+It is possible to register a new action context via the following API call:

 ```
 AzToolsFramework::ActionContextProperties contextProperties;